 Afghanistan is a country that is highly dependent on aid funds.
 Its economy is poorly developed, with the exception of the illegal trade in narcotics.
 Despite long-standing conflicts, there are visible results of positive development, for example access to education, decline in child and maternal mortality, strengthened empowerment for women and better access to clean water – just to name a few.

 The Afghan society is traditionally decentralized, but the current constitution provides for a strong central power.
 The state is weak with poor legitimacy and limited control over parts of the country.

 Afghanistan is described as one of the world's most corrupt countries and corruption is prevalent at all levels of society.
 An illustrative example of this is that half of all Afghans paid a bribe in order to obtain a public service in 2012.
 The human rights situation has improved distinctly after the fall of the Taliban, especially for women and girls.
 However, the situation in recent years has deteriorated again, partly due to the intensifying conflict and the worsening security situation, but also because of the inability of the rulers to satisfy basic human rights.
 The Afghan judicial system is weak, with a limited reach.
 Patriarchal customs and structures result in women and girls not seen as full citizens and denied their rights.

 Few women can read and write

-Nearly seven out of 10 Afghans are under the age of 25.
-Most of them have neither got a job or go to school and the literacy rate is very low, especially among girls who were not allowed to attend school during the Taliban regime.
-The education system suffers from serious shortcomings, particularly in terms of access to trained teachers, classrooms and textbooks.
-At the same time, there has been large progress in recent years in terms of schooling; in 2001, only 900,000 students attended school while the figure had increased to 7.5 million in 2012.
-Out of those, 34 per cent are girls.
+Nearly seven out of ten Afghans are under the age of 25 and the literacy rate is very low, especially among women – who were not allowed to attend school under the Taliban regime – and the rate is lowest in rural population.
+The education system suffers from major shortcomings, particularly in terms of availability of trained teachers, classrooms and textbooks.

 Sweden's focus areas in Afghanistan: